 St. Louis hosts both the World Series on FOX and Monday Night Football on ESPN tonight, promising a massive influx of sports fans in the city.
 Yet tonight’s MNF showdown promises to be as compelling as Game 5, as the 6-1 Seahawks bring the one of the NFL’s top-rated defenses and best offenses to the Edward Jones Dome to take on the St. Louis Rams.
-Kickoff is slated for 8:40 EST / 5:40 PST on ESPN, or if you’re not near an HDTV you can watch Monday Night Football online free using the links below.
+Kickoff is slated for 8:40 EST / 5:40 PST on ESPN, or if you’re not near an HDTV you can watch Monday Night Football online free using one of several different methods.

 Although the Seattle Seahawks lead the St. Louis Rams in most major statistical categories, tonight’s MNF game should still be a duel.
 On the quarterback side, much has been made this season of the poise, leadership and results of Seahawks QB Russell Wilson, whose gone 115-187 for 1,489 yards and 11 touchdowns.
 Those are good numbers to be sure, good enough for the second-year quarterback to be listed 13th in ESPN’s QBR rankings.
 Yet they’re not as solid as the less-publicized but stalwart St. Louis Rams QB Sam Bradford.

 Unfortunately for St. Louis, the Rams have lost Bradford for the season to injury.
 Replacing Bradford for tonight’s MNF matchup will be QB Kellen Clemens, who’s making his first start at quarterback since 2011 and only his fifth start in the last six years.
 With a second-string quarterback at the helm and center Scott Wells questionable after being added to the injury report with a thigh injury, the Rams have become 11-point underdogs to the Seahawks.